Understanding Texas Comparative Negligence Laws

 How Can a Texas Personal Injury Lawyer Help?

 Determining fault in comparative negligence cases can be incredibly complex.
 And when you share responsibility, insurance adjusters could try to bully you into taking a low payout or none at all.
-But in Texas, you are entitled to seek compensation if you are less than 50% responsible for your injuries.
+But in Texas, you are entitled to seek compensation if you are less than 51% responsible for your injuries.

 A Texas personal injury lawyer will help by:

-• Acting as your advocate – Your consultation is free, and we do not collect a fee unless we win your case.
+• Acting as your advocate: Your consultation is free, and we do not collect a fee unless we win your case.
 Our interests align with yours, and we want to ensure you get a fair payout.

-• Determining fault/liability – Proving fault can be extremely challenging.
+• Determining fault/liability: Proving fault can be extremely challenging.
 But a seasoned Texas car accident lawyer has years of experience collecting evidence, interviewing witnesses, and establishing responsibility.

-• Evaluation damages – Our expertise and experience uniquely qualify us to assess monetary damages like physical pain and suffering, healthcare expenses, future medical bills, lost wages, and more.
+• Evaluation damages: Our expertise and experience uniquely qualify us to assess monetary damages like physical pain and suffering, healthcare expenses, future medical bills, lost wages, and more.

-Contact An Experienced Texas Car Accident Lawyer Today
+Contact An Experienced Texas Injury Lawyer Today

 After your accident, you might feel overwhelmed by stress and obligations.
 Whether you are dealing with lost wages, emotional distress, physical pain, or all of the above, a Texas car accident lawyer can help.

 Remember, we do not collect any compensation until you win.
 Our legal experts are here 24/7 to assist with your case so you can focus on recovering from your injuries.
-We are happy to answer any questions during your free case evaluation.
+We are happy to answer any questions during your FREE CASE EVALUATION.

 No Win No Fee for Personal Injury Case

-Texas Personal Injury Attorney FAQ (Frequently Asked Questions)
+Personal Injury Attorney FAQ

 What is a Texas personal injury attorney?